Local actions and activities that we have taken in Bedford Borough to reduce carbon emissions and encourage others to

 Boatslide hydro power facility

-The Boatside hydro power facility, which opened in 2012, utilises the power of the river to drive the equipment to generate electricity.
-This is what it has generated so far, from 1 April 2014 to 31st March 2021
+The Boatslide hydro power facility utilises the river to generate electricity and from 1 April 2014 to 31 March 2021 has;

 - Provided an income of £201,738.84 from the feed in tariff

 RE:FIT conservation project

-A number of different energy efficiency and renewable energy technologies have already been installed within the Council’s estate.
-Works have been completed at:
+A number of different energy efficiency and renewable energy technologies have been installed across the Council’s estate;

 - Allhallows multi story car park (PDF) solar PV project

 - Allhallows multi story car park (PDF) lighting upgrade

 - Borough Hall (PDF) solar PV project